xrdocs-migration/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

   <pre class="highlight">
   <code>
   clusters cnbng
-   nodes cp
+   nodes cp-vm
     k8s node-type master
-    k8s ssh-ip 192.168.107.166
+    k8s ssh-ip <mark>your-cnbng-cp-vm-ip</mark>
     k8s node-labels disktype ssd
     exit
     k8s node-labels smi.cisco.com/node-type oam
     exit
     initial-boot default-user cloud-user
-    initial-boot default-user-password <mark>your-password</mark>
+    initial-boot default-user-password <mark><mark>your-cnbng-cp-vm-ssh-password</mark></mark>
    exit
   exit
   </code>
   </pre>
   </div>

 1. cnBNG software is available as a tarball and it can be hosted on local http server for offline deployment.
-In this step we configure the software repository locations for tarball.
+In this step we configure the software repository location for tarball.
 We setup software cnf for both cnBNG CP and CEE.
 URL and SHA256 depends on the version of the image and the url location, so these two could change for your deployment
 ```
 software cnf bng
   url             http://192.168.107.148/images/CP/cp_30sep21/bng/bng.2021.04.m0.i74.tar